DavidHickman/tnris.org/content/markdown/texas-google-imagery.md

 Google hosts the Google imagery service through the Google Maps Engine.
 It provides significant cost savings by streaming imagery directly to your GIS or application.
 There is no need to pay large storage costs for serving Terrabytes of data.

 ## Who can use the Google Imagery Services?
 The Texas Google Imagery Service is a restricted license and is only for use by public organizations in the State of Texas (ie. state, regional and local governments).
 Contractors for any public organization are permitted to use the imagery as long as the project or program is being performed directly in supports the public organization.

-Rights to use the imagery, terminate upon completion of work by the outside entities.
+Rights to use the imagery terminate upon completion of work by the outside entities.
 The sponsoring agency will need to request an imagery link on behalf of any contractor or outside 3rd party.

 ## I don’t use the Google Maps API, how do can I incorporate the services into my tools and applications?
 Google Maps API provides access to the rich mapping content services from Google.
 Maps API is a commercial product that requires licensing based on quantities of use but is not required to access the Google Imagery Service.